 Before you begin the process of finding a suitable flat or house to rent, give as much consideration to your requirements as you would if you were buying.
-After all, it will be your home for the next year or even longer.

 Be clear about the kind of property you are looking for, where you want to live, what amenities you need to be close to and the budget you have available.